Alamin02/node-passport-blog/README.md

-# node-assignment
+# node-passport-auth

-This project meets the following requirements
+This project is a template for NodeJS + Mongodb + Passport authentication system with a simple blog implementation

 - SignIn/SignUp
 - Create User (Username, Password with Role(Admin, Agent, User))